public final class AddConverter extends UnitConverter

 |

-public AddConverter(double offset)
+equals, hashCodepublic AddConverter(double offset)

-- if offset is zero (or close to zero).public double getOffset()
+offset - the offset value.java.lang.IllegalArgumentException - if offset is zero (or close to zero).public double getOffset()

 public UnitConverter inverse()

-is a valid
+UnitConverterx is a valid

-value, then x == inverse().convert(convert(x))
+value, then x == inverse().convert(convert(x)) to within

-the accuracy of computer arithmetic.inverse
+the accuracy of computer arithmetic.inverse in class UnitConverterpublic double convert(double amount)

-- the numeric value to convert.public boolean isLinear()
+UnitConverterconvert in class UnitConverteramount - the numeric value to convert.public boolean isLinear()

-convert(u + v) == convert(u) + convert(v)
+UnitConverterconvert(u + v) == convert(u) + convert(v) and

-convert(r * u) == r * convert(u)
+convert(r * u) == r * convert(u).

 For linear converters the following property always hold:[code]